-- benefit from the good quality, low-latency broadband services that telecoms providers and datacentre providers would provide using its wholesale services. - 3.9 The Applicant also considers that the proposed system of infrastructure could benefit its client's neighbours, by enabling telecoms providers to serve the localities surrounding the data centres served by the Applicant. - 3.10 We expect the deployment of new infrastructure systems will improve the quality of services available and help meet the growing needs of people and businesses for connectivity.
-Where providers expand their network coverage, we expect competition to fuel innovation and customer choice. - 3.11 For completeness, we note that street works associated with the proposed systems of infrastructure may cause short term disruption to citizens.
+- 3.9 The Applicant has stated that it expects the creation of a dedicated, scaled wholesale network provider will improve wholesale network competition in the United Kingdom.
+It will give a greater choice to other Internet Service Providers (ISPs) and thus increase competition to have positive impacts for consumers. - 3.10 We expect the deployment of new high-speed networks to improve the quality of services available and help meet the growing needs of people and businesses for connectivity.
+Where providers expand their network coverage, we expect competition to fuel innovation and customer choice. - 3.11 For completeness, we note that street works associated with the proposed network deployment may cause short term disruption to citizens.
 This could include street closures, traffic restrictions and noise associated with works to install electronic communications apparatus.
 There may also be a visual impact if the Applicant deploys apparatus such as cabinets, poles and overhead lines.
 We note that operators to whom the Code is applied have rights to deploy electronic communications apparatus in public highways, subject to certain obligations as set out in conditions and restrictions attached to the Code, street works legislation and planning legislation.
 These obligations include requirements relating to the conduct of street works, the types of apparatus that may be installed, the visual impact of apparatus and the applicable planning requirements.
-We consider that the infrastructure system planned by the Applicant would have the potential to benefit the public.

-The practicability of the provision of the infrastructure system without the application of the Code
+The practicability of the provision of the network without the application of the Code